-CHOOSING CLASSES AT UCPH OR DTU
+CHOOSING CLASSES AT UCPH OR DTUSEP

-Students can take courses in any faculty at UCPH or DTU if they meet the prerequisites and exchange students are allowed to take the class.
-Also note that just as at Caltech, classes for the next academic year are not yet set or listed.
+Note that just as at Caltech, classes for the next academic year are not yet set or listed.
 Students should choose classes for the Study Abroad Application based on the current year's fall course offerings at UCPH or DTU.
-With the permission of the Director of Study Abroad, students will be allowed to change classes when the next fall's classes are listed in the late spring or early summer.
+With the permission of the Director of Study Abroad, students will be allowed to change classes when the next fall's classes are listed in the late spring or early summer and up to the end of the first week of teaching.

 Students must choose to enroll at either UCPH or DTU.
-All students, including those enrolled at DTU, will take the Danish Language class at UCPH.
+Again, DTU students take one Danish Culture Class and UCPH students take two Danish Culture classes.